-If your doctor says you should have radiation treatment, talk about what side effects might happen.
+If your doctor says you should have radiation, talk about what side effects might happen.
 Side effects depend on the part of the body that’s treated.
 The most common side effects of radiation are:

 Most side effects get better after treatment ends.
 But some side effects might last longer, or might not show up until years later.
 Talk to your cancer care team about what you can expect.

 A stem cell transplant (SCT) lets doctors use very high doses of chemo to kill the Hodgkin cells.
-The high doses of these drugs destroy the bone marrow, which keeps new blood cells from being made.
-Although the drugs destroy the bone marrow, stem cells given after the chemo can bring back the blood-making bone marrow stem cells.
+The high doses of these drugs destroy the bone marrow, which is where new blood cells are made.
+Although the drugs destroy the bone marrow, stem cells given after chemo can bring back the blood cell-making bone marrow stem cells.
 There are different kinds of SCT, each of which can have bad side effects.
 Ask your doctor which type you will have and what to expect.

 Monoclonal antibodies are man-made types of immune system proteins (antibodies) that are given into a vein (IV).
 Once in the blood, they can attach to a certain place on Hodgkin cells.
 This can help kill the cells or tell them to die.

-These drugs can be given alone or along with chemo to treat Hodgkin lymphoma.
-There are different kinds of these drugs.
+These drugs can be given alone or along with chemo.
+There are different kinds of monoclonal antibodies.
 Each one can cause different side effects, so ask your doctor what you can expect.

 Clinical trials are research studies that test new drugs or other treatments in people.
 They compare standard treatments with others that may be better.

-If you would like to learn more about clinical trials, start by asking your doctor if your clinic or hospital takes part in clinical trials.
-You can also call our clinical trials matching service at 1-800-303-5691 or go online at www.cancer.org/clinicaltrials to find studies near you.
+If you'd like to learn more about clinical trials that might be right for you, start by asking your doctor if your clinic or hospital conducts clinical trials.

 Clinical trials are one way to get the newest cancer treatment.
 They are the best way for doctors to find better ways to treat cancer.
 If your doctor can find one that’s studying the kind of cancer you have, it’s up to you whether to take part.
 And if you do sign up for a clinical trial, you can always stop at any time.